masak/strangelyconsistent-blog-posts/when-i-dont-even-feel-like-using-blame.markdown

               | +1      if x  > 0
               \

 The method does exactly this.
-So what's the problem.
+So what's the problem?

 Right, `NaN`.